 9 Books and Book Series for Curious Kids

-The Curious Kid’s Science Book – I’m looking forward to receiving this book when it’s released on September 8, 2015 (you can pre-order from Amazon!), because it promises to have over 100 hands-on, creative experiments and activities that promote STEM skills and understanding.
+The Curious Kid’s Science Book – I’m looking forward to receiving this book when it’s released on September 8, 2015, because it promises to have over 100 hands-on, creative experiments and activities that promote STEM skills and understanding.

 Ask Max Series by Roger Howerton – in What’s So Hot about the Sun and What’s So Striking About Lightening, “Max” answers kids’ questions about the solar system and weather systems.
 A very interesting book series that my older kids both loved, I wish they would make more!
-Great for ages 4 and up (and a bargain price of $2.97 on Amazon!)
+Great for ages 4 and up.

 77 Fairly Safe Science Activities for Illustrating Bible Lessons – We don’t have this book presently, but it is a mix between a devotional and activity book that helps kids understand creation and the laws of nature, while “teaching Bible principles and affirming God’s power as Creator”, says the explanation.